moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 A `Dockerfile` reference can be found in the [Docker documentation](https://docs.docker.com/engine/reference/builder/).

-### Getting the current user of the app
+### Getting details of current users of the app

 An RShiny app can find out who is using it.
 This can be useful to log an audit trail of significant events.
 Specifically, it can determine the email address that the user logged into the app with.
 This is sensitive data, so you must ensure that you are following all relevant information governance processes.

 The [shiny-headers-demo](https://github.com/moj-analytical-services/shiny-headers-demo) repository contains an example of how to do this.

 These features require you to be using the Analytical Platform version of `shiny-server`.

-#### Email address
+#### Finding current users' email addresses

 You can obtain the logged in user's email address by using the following code in the `server` function of your app: